rajvipulraj401/React/React_notes/REACT_Full_Course/35_Advanced_State_Management(context_Api)/Readme.md

 There is a general convention that the data we have we keep it in different folder

-we make a folder called store (because it is just a naming convention ) , all the store management (so jaha bhi state ho , business logic ho usko hum store me rkhte hai.) .This helps in separation of concern as we separate ui and logic.
+we make a folder called store (because it is just a naming convention ) , All the store management (so jaha bhi state ho , business logic ho usko hum store me rkhte hai.) .This helps in separation of concern as we separate ui and logic.

 ## Using Context API: